thehunmonkgroup/raspberry-paper-to-cot-pipeline/lwe/config/profiles/default/templates/raspberry-paper-profiler.md

   <verifiable_steps>
     <![CDATA[
-      {Does the paper provide sufficient information for the key reasoning steps to be independently verified or reproduced?}
+      {Does the paper provide sufficient information for the key reasoning steps to be independently verified or reproduced?
+Answer Yes or No}
     ]]>
   <explanation>
     <![CDATA[